 The Teacher's Role

-Write to a pupil you're concerned about this week.
+Write to a learner you're concerned about this week.
 Note what you observe, not what you interpret.
 Share it with your SENCO.
 That single action often starts the process that leads to the right support.

 Further Reading: Key Research on ADHD and Cognition